Skip to content

 --timeout TIMEOUT Network timeout in seconds.
 Default: 8 (seconds)

 -u, --url URL Apache Server Status URL.
-Default:
+The plugin appends the "auto"

 http://localhost/server-status

--w, --warning WARN WARN threshold for the percentage of workers processing
+-w, --warning WARN WARN threshold for the percentage of occupied worker

 Usage Examples